 How to retrieve and activate your cards

-The physical Copenhagen Cards can be sent to you via post or sent as a voucher per email for you to collect them upon arrival.
+The physical Copenhagen Cards can be sent to you as a voucher per email for you to collect them upon arrival.
 You can redeem the cards by presenting your voucher at respectively:

 - Copenhagen Visitor Service.
 Vesterbrogade 4, København V (across the main entrance to Tivoli).